The Jones Girls: Covers

 "Who Can I Run To", from the band's self-titled 1979 debut album, was covered by Xscape in 1995.
 Their cover version became a number 1 R&B and number 8 pop hit.
 The original version was the B-side of "You Gonna Make Me Love Somebody Else".

-"Nights Over Egypt" was covered by Incognito in their album, No Time Like The Future, and by Dexter Wansel himself in 2019.
+"Nights Over Egypt" was covered by Incognito on their album No Time Like The Future, and by Dexter Wansel himself in 2019.